chaplinjs/chaplin/README.md

 ## Memory Management and Object Disposal

-One of the core concerns of this application architecture is a proper memory management.
+One of the core concerns of this architecture is a proper memory management.
 It seems there isn’t a broad discussion about garbage collection in JavaScript applications, but in fact it’s an important topic.
 Backbone provides little out of the box so we implemented it by hand: Every controller, model, collection and view cleans up after itself.

 Event handling creates references between objects.
 If a view listens for model changes, the model has a reference to a view method in its `_callbacks` list.
 View methods are often bound to the view instance using `_.bind()`, CoffeeScript’s `=>` or such.
 When you register a `change` handler which is bound to the view, the view will remain in memory even if it was already detached from the DOM.
 The garbage collector can’t free their memory because of this reference.